A major upgrade of the intersection of Rongotai Road, Onepu Road and Evans Bay Parade will begin in October 2023 and will take about eight months.

 The intersection will also be safer for people on bikes.
 There will be dual signalised bike and pedestrian crossings and wait areas at all corners of the intersection.

 Detailed design for the intersection improvements and an independent safety audit have been completed.
-The next step is to appoint a contractor, ahead of construction beginning in mid-2023.
+Construction is due to start in October 2023.
 If you have questions, you can email email@example.com